KTVE: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On January 3, 2007, KTVE-DT signed on with a full-power digital signal with an ERP of 822 kW.
 KTVE-DT then started broadcasting the network feed of NBC in high definition on January 12, 2007.

 In March 2009, KARD and KTVE informed the FCC that they needed to end analog operations sooner than June 12 (the earliest they could do so is April 16).
 KARD stated that a transmitter tube failed, bringing power down to 50%; KTVE claimed that its power was at 40%.
 Used parts were deemed unreliable, and staffers had to travel 50 mi to the transmitter from the studio; two to three visits per week were required to monitor the analog facilities, according to Nexstar.
 The FCC denied the request based on the fact that they were the last two analog channels in the market.
-Since launching its digital signal, KTVE aired a standard definition simulcast of KARD to serve areas of North Louisiana and Southern Arkansas that cannot receive the station's signal.
-In 2020, KTVE upgraded KARD's simulcast to high definition, originally airing it in 1080i but, by 2022, airing it in Fox's default resolution of 720p.
+Since launching its digital signal, KTVE aired a standard definition simulcast of KARD to serve areas of North Louisiana and Southern Arkansas that cannot receive the latter station's signal.
+In 2020, KTVE upgraded KARD's simulcast to high definition, airing it in 1080i.

 Analog-to-digital conversion

 KTVE shut down its analog signal, over VHF channel 10, on April 16, 2009.
-The station's digital signal remained on its pre-transition UHF channel 27.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 10.
+The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 10.